 The sponsor made no statement in the Congressional Record at the time the bill was introduced.
-A spokesman for Crompton and Knowles Colors Incorporated (CKCI), on whose behalf the bill reportedly was introduced, stated that the firm must involuntarily rely on imported dye intermediate chemicals to profitably compete against their principal competitors who import the finished products from countries with lower production and environmental costs.
-If the bill is enacted, CKCI would not have to recover its cost of duties when it sells its domestically produced synthetic dyes.4 1 Industry analyst Larry Johnson (205-3351), attorney Leo Webb (205-2599).
-2 See appendix A for definitions of tariff and trade agreement terms.
-3 See technical comments section.
+A spokesman for Crompton and Knowles Colors Incorporated (CKCI), the company on whose behalf the bill reportedly was introduced, stated that the firm must involuntarily rely on imported dye intermediate chemicals to profitably compete against their principal competitors who import the finished products from countries with lower production and environmental costs.
+If the bill is enacted, CKCI would not have to recover its cost of duties when it sells its domestically produced synthetic dyes.3